Faculty and Staff Directory

 Providing an excellent multifaceted education for people committed to transforming themselves, others, and the world

 Alec MacLeod is a Professor in Undergraduate Studies.
 He received his undergraduate education at Hampshire College where he studied philosophy and fine arts.
 Alec also holds a Master of Fine Arts in sculpture from Stanford University (1983) and has studied information science at the University of California at Berkeley.

 His primary areas of preparation are in the studio arts, art theory and information science.
-He is a practicing visual artist whose work has been exhibited nationally.
-Additionally, his work in the area of cultural studies includes the visual culture of the internet (especially implicit assumptions in the design of graphical user interfaces), representations of "the Other" in U.S. colloquial English, and visual explorations of theories of perception.
+He is a practicing visual artist whose work is exhibited nationally.
+His interdisciplinary creative and scholarly inquires range from explorations of English language colloquialisms to the visual conventions of interfaces and white supremacy.